SichenPa221/SichenPa221.github.io/_pages/about.md

 ---

 I am currently pursuing a Master's degree at Paris-Saclay University, specializing in Robotics and Computer Vision.
 This academic year, I enrolled in the ATSI master's program, a collaboration between ENS Paris-Saclay and CentralSupélec.
 This program is centered on advanced topics such as robot control, image processing, computer vision, and artificial intelligence.

 Previously, I got my engineering degree from Arts Et Métiers ParisTech, one of France's leading engineering schools.
 During my studies there, I specialized in robotics and artificial intelligence.

-I am now actively seeking a Ph.D. opportunity that aligns with my interests in robot control, robot perception, and robot intelligence like reinforcement learning.
+I am now seeking a Ph.D. opportunity that aligns with my interests in robot control, robot perception, and robot intelligence like reinforcement learning.

 A data-driven personal website
 ======